 Improving Organizational Morality

 The moral development of an organization is effectively a reflection of the organization’s culture.
 Improving the morality of an organization is, therefor, an exercise in cultural change.
+Efforts to change organizations in this way usual involve a program of organizational development interventions.
 As with all change efforts of this nature, it’s advisable to follow best practice models of organizational change such as Kotter’s 8 step model or Lewin’s 3 stage model of change.

 Though there are many factors that affect the culture of an organization, including its vision and purpose, espoused values and internal communications, the factor that will have most impact on organizational morality is leadership.